Having fish is an integral part of our healthy diet. But is it the same for your furry friend too?

 Also, you need to have a clear idea about which food your dog can eat and which food they can’t.
 We are telling this because some foods are perfectly healthy for humans, but they pose health threats when it comes to feeding dogs.

-So, according to nutritionists, before we talk about tuna, let’s see what food your dogs can eat.
+So, according to nutritionists, before we talk about tuna, let’s see what human food your dogs can eat.

 All About Tuna